 HAIR & SKIN offers all those affected a free hair scan, which you can conveniently book here at the location of your choice.
 Your hair and scalp will be analyzed in detail by our doctors upon which we recommend a specific treatment, tailored to your needs.

 This does not always have to be a hair transplant.
-PRP Treatments are often sufficient to regenerate your scalp and to prolong the growth phases of your hair roots again.
+Autologous blood treatments are often sufficient to regenerate your scalp and to prolong the growth phases of your hair roots again.
 The parallel intake of preparations such as ©Pantogar or ©Minoxidil can strengthen the desired effect.

 Sometimes, however, hair loss is already so advanced that it can only be remedied in the long term by means of a hair transplant.
 There are various methods available here.